MISSISSIPPI EDUCATIONAL CONSORTIUM FOR SPECIALIZED ADVANCED PRACTICE NURSING

 The intent of the MECSAPN is to offer specialized advanced practice nursing clinical tracks that are accessible through all of the university graduate programs of the state.
 The students choosing these tracks are admitted, take core curriculum courses, and graduate from the NP programs of ASU, DSU, MUW, UMMC, or USM.
 The courses for the specialized clinical tracks are taught via distance learning to all these students together by faculty of the designated school.

 Currently, the MECSAPN offers two specialized clinical tracks, the Gerontological Nurse Practitioner (GNP) and the Psychiatric Mental Health Nurse Practitioner (PMHNP), with either a Family or an Adult focus.
 The GNP clinical track is offered at ASU, DSU, MUW, UMMC, and USM and is taught by UMMC faculty.
-The PMHNP clinical track is offered by ASU, DSU, MUW, and UMMC and is taught by UMMC faculty; USM has a long-standing PMHNP clinical track that is offered through their regular curriculum.
+The PMHNP clinical track is offered by ASU, DSU, MUW, and UMMC and is taught by USM faculty.

 Each school may offer a specialized clinical track as full-time or part-time study at the levels of MSN, post-master’s, or as dual majors, depending upon their individual programs.
 For example: